-For the third year in a row, we were named a Military Friendly School by G.I.
+For the ninth year in a row, we were named a Military Friendly School by G.I.
 Jobs magazine.
-The list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace America’s veterans as students.
+The list honors the top colleges, universities and trade schools that are doing the most to embrace America’s veterans as students.

-Our staff, faculty and students are committed to providing a welcoming atmosphere to all students.
+Our staff, faculty, and students are committed to providing a welcoming atmosphere to all students.
 Veterans are no exception.
-A veteran can and should join the on-campus Vet Club by contacting the club advisor.
+Student veterans can and should join the on-campus Vet Club.
 This club offers vet students a place to meet with like-minded students who have experienced life outside of the classroom.
-In addition to the Vet Club, other events occur on campus each semester.
-In the fall semester, a Veteran's Day breakfast is held to acknowledge and appreciate those who have served, and this spring, a soldier form the Wounded Warrior Foundation will give a presentation.
-Also, the veterans in the graduating class of 2014, during the graduation ceremony, will wear red, white, and blue cords in recognition for their military service.
+Each fall semester, a Veteran's Day breakfast is held to acknowledge and appreciate those who have served.

 Now let's get started.

 Here are some fact sheet provided by the VA to assist you in understanding your education benefits: